aglines/playlist-from-dj/README.md

 # playlist-from-dj
-creates playlists in Spotify, based on music data from a radio station dj
+This code gets song play data from a particular radio station DJ, then creates a playlist in Spotify based on the songs they played

 ## To run
+### Create the archive of song play data
-- First, run create_archive_gethost.py one time, to get the host ID from the radio station API, given the known time slots when the DJ hosts a show.
-TODO: explain required env vars
+- Run utils/create_archive_gethost.py one time, to get the host ID from the radio station API, given the known time slots when the DJ hosts a show.

-- Run create_archive_getsongs.py given the known host_id.
-Hardcoded host_id and airdate_after and airdate_before datetimes, in order to retrieve all historical song data and cache locally as json.
-Retrieved in chunks based on airdate.
-Historical data is limited, so the oldest dates drop off, therefore I wanted to save the raw API response ASAP and process it later.
+- Run create_archive_getsongs.py.
+This Beam pipeline grabs historical song data via the radio station API, from the current date back to an arbitrarily set date (2000-01-01, since the station archive only goes back 25 years.)
+Because the oldest dates drop off, I chose to save the raw API response ASAP.
+This data gets cached locally as json.

-- To do further processing, write the cached json to a local db by running create_archive_writejson_todb.py.
-This stores the raw API response in postgres.
+- Run create_archive_writejson_todb.py.
+This code reads the cached json and writes it to a Postgres db.

+### Create a playlist in Spotify based on a given date

 - TODO: modify getshow_from_dj.py, so that user can enter a date at cl, and a playlist will be created from that date.
     - Build a lookup table to make this quicker: show_date (done)